Meet Vicki and Alan

 Vicki was born in Leeds, grew up in Bedfordshire.
 Vicki is an IT project manager and accountant, and with a love of animals and horse riding.
 When Vicki and Alan met, a move to the countryside was the obvious choice.

 In 1998 they found ‘Wilf’s House’, a smallholding on Park Road Stevington, built in 1886, a ’Duke of Bedford’ house.
 The next 20 years have involved renovating, and extending the house to meet the needs of the family.
-They welcomed sons Tom in 2001 and Oliver in 2002.
 The family enjoy sports including horse riding, running and triathlons and tennis – in 2007 Vicki and Alan with their friend Gary and nephew Antony raised £20,000 for Help the Hospices running the London Marathon.

 The barn that is Maythorn Farm was converted into a home by Vicki and Alan in 2016.